TodayDesign/opine/README.md

 ```

-Opine does nothing by itself, but once some extra modules are installed it
-forms a pretty nice drop-in build system that doesn't require any configuration.

-For example, run:
+To get you started with some example modules, try running the following:

 ```
 npm init
-npm install --save-dev gulp-opine-styles gulp-opine-scripts gulp build
+npm install --save-dev opine-styles opine-scripts gulp build
 ```